Economical stylish scarves for women - Amazon-fp News , Firstpost

 Floral Design

-This product is a two in one which has a mask as well as a scarf this is a win-win situation for the buyer.
-It has 3 layers of mask made of chiffon fabric and cotton lining on the side for comfort and breathability.
+This product is a two in one which has a mask as well as a scarf thus is a win win situation for the buyer.
+It has 3 layers mask made of chiffon fabric and cotton lining on the side for comfort and breathability.
 The scarf is attached to the mask in such a way that the neck and shoulders are covered.
 It has a bright floral design print on it giving a very lively vibe.
-If you suffer from dust allergy or in need of a mask due to COVID-19 , go for Swayam Reusable 3-Layers Outdoor Protective Face Mask Com Scarf For Woman.
+If you suffer from dust allergy or in need of mask due to COVID-19 , go for Swayam Reusable 3-Layers Outdoor Protective Face Mask Com Scarf For Woman.
 Great for women who are always on the move.

 All season scarf